Rotator Cuff Tears

 The list of common causes (above) suggests that there can be a number of factors that contribute to a tear.
 For this reason, it’s vital that you get an experienced physiotherapist to assess your shoulder.
 A thorough and accurate assessment of your shoulder allows a therapist to develop the most effective rehabilitation program for recovery.

-Depiction of the rotator cuff tear in the shoulder viewed by xray
+Depiction of the rotator cuff tear in the shoulder viewed by xray Our shoulder assessments include but are not limited to the following:

 Our thorough examination process gives us the necessary information needed to identify the root source of your problem.
 We use this information to develop the best rehabilitation program possible to address and reverse those problematic issues.